-The year 2021 has already seen an increase in the number of IPOs and expected IPOs.
-As at 31 March, 15 companies had officially applied to the CMB for the approval of an IPO prospectus.
-Despite the pandemic, investor demand for capital markets instruments has increased and the number of IPOs in 2021 is expected to be significantly higher than in the past few years.
+2023 has already seen an increase in the number of IPOs and expected IPOs.
+As at 27 April 2023, 13 companies have gone public, and 10 companies have officially applied to the CMB for the approval of an IPO prospectus.
+Despite the lack of foreseeability cast by the fact that it is an election year, investor interest in IPOs in particular and capital markets instruments in general has increased compared with the previous year, and the increase in the number of IPOs in 2023 is expected to continue further into the year.